Updated 26 May 2022

-But the very best time to start a pension is when you are young.
-It doesn’t matter if you can afford only very small payments into it at this stage – you can increase your payments later as your income rises.
-The power of compound interest over time means that even small savings early on can be more important than larger savings later.
+The very best time to start a pension is when you are young.
+Making early pension contributions let you make full use of compound interest.
+This means that even small savings early on can be more important than larger savings later.
+So it doesn’t matter if you can afford only small payments into it at this stage – you can increase your payments later as your income rises.

 Consider two pension savers, Eloise and Harry.
 Eloise starts her pension at the age of 20, investing just £50 a month.
 Harry waits until he is 40, but invests £100 a month.